smccarthy-ie/smccarthy-ie.github.io/index.md

 For more details, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html" target="_blank">User management</a>.

-## Connect to an ownCloud server from a client device <a name="connect_client">
+## Connect to an ownCloud server from client devices <a name="connect_client">
-Users can connect to an ownCloud server from multiple client devices (for example, desktop client, mobile app, or browser).
+Users can connect to an ownCloud server from different client devices (for example, desktop client, mobile app, or browser).

 ### Connect to an ownCloud server from a desktop client
   1. Download the free client software for your platform from <a href="https://owncloud.org/download" target="_blank">https://owncloud.org/download</a>.